 Performance testing process allows you to evaluate the stability and responsiveness of websites and web applications.
 You do this to ensure everything loads fast enough, the system doesn’t crash, and its general performance doesn’t affect the user experience negatively.

 You usually conduct software performance testing during critical moments – such as the introduction of a new feature, the launch of a new version or app, and also before important events and promotions.
+In many cases, test automation plays a crucial role in streamlining performance testing, enabling teams to run tests efficiently and at scale.

 It’s also worth noting that there are several ways to conduct performance tests.
 You can run some tests artificially – in an enclosed environment that normal users can’t access.
 However, very often the only way to really evaluate how a website behaves under heavy load in real-life situations is to test it on production.